-Socrates asserted that every individual had to grapple with this fundamental question.
-In answering the questions a philosophy of life and system of values are developed to give purpose and structure to existence.
-In PRE we reflect on the answers given by great philosophers to Socrates’ question.
-For many people in the world religion plays a key part in their thinking and everyday lives.
-Studying various philosophies and religious teachings gives pupils a broader outlook, improves their abstract thinking and helps them to understand the motivations and personal perspectives of believers.
-Together we examine key issues affecting ‘being human’ such as equality, free will, medical ethics and sexual ethics.
-We explore the case for the existence of God and the ways in which psychology approaches religious experience.
-Pupils debate the concepts of life, death and beyond, giving them an opportunity to examine a variety of beliefs on the meaning behind existence.
-Ultimately they embark on a challenging, stimulating and sometimes emotive journey, for which the department provides the key skills and resilience required.
+In PRE we reflect on the answers given by great philosophers to Socrates’ question, 'How should I live?'.
+For the majority of people in the world religion plays a key part in their thinking and everyday lives.
+Studying various philosophies and religious teachings gives students a broader outlook, improves their abstract thinking and helps them to understand the motivations and personal perspectives of believers.
+Students examine a variety of philosophical perspectives that give meaning to existence, and attempt to answer ultimate questions.
+They embark on a challenging, stimulating and sometimes emotive journey, for which the department provides the key skills and resilience required.

-During Year 9 pupils continue to grapple with key matters of life, death and potential after-life possibilities, as well as considering the moral minefield through which mankind must pick its way in the modern world.
-This work lays a solid foundation on which the GCSE course is built.
-The PRE department offers an opportunity to study for a GCSE that combines elements of philosophy and the study of ultimate questions with a consideration of religious attitudes to contemporary moral issues.
-The course involves objective reflection and no particular religious stance is required on the part of the pupil; an open mind is needed in order to weigh up the strengths and weaknesses of an argument and to reach a reasoned conclusion.
-These key skills are relevant and desirable in life and are particularly valued in the many careers that require an understanding of others, like law, medicine and journalism.
+During Year 9 pupils continue to grapple with contemporary modern issues and how people of faith respond to them.
+This work lays a solid foundation for our GCSE course.
+We offer sn AQA GCSE course that combines ultimate and moral questions with a consideration of both Christian and Muslim perspectives.
+It involves objective reflection requiring no particular religious stancel; an open mind is needed in order to weigh up the strengths and weaknesses of an argument in order to reach a reasoned conclusion.
+These key skills are relevant and desirable in life and are particularly valued in the many careers that require an understanding of others, like Law, Politics, Medicine and Journalism.

 “Both the GCSE and A Level courses really made me think about how I should live” Ipswich School pupil